 DSD is natively supported for the first time on this R2R Discrete DAC

 HOLO Audio is the world’s first to support DSD natively on R2R DAC, so far the only one.
 This is not the DSD converted to PCM before digital-analog converter, but directly by the discrete components of the DSD digital to analog converter.
-Supported currently on MAC and Linux, and soon to be Windows/PC.
+Supported currently on MAC (DOP)and Linux (DOP), and Windows/PC (Direct Native and DOP).

 Spring’s input and output interface: